Posted on November 3, 2017 in Alcoholism

 - Failure of normal kidney function

 The appearance of these symptoms is extremely serious.
 As many as 40% of all people affected by them will die within a month unless they receive prompt, effective medical attention.
 Potentially severe or life-threatening conditions also sometimes found in people with severe alcoholic hepatitis include significant enlargement of nearby veins and hypertension (high blood pressure) localized inside the liver.
 In addition, malnutrition is a common issue in people with mild, moderate and severe alcoholic hepatitis.
+Those who struggle with alcohol abuse or are beginning to show symptoms of alcoholic hepatitis should seek alcohol abuse treatment as soon as possible.

 Mayo Clinic: Alcoholic Hepatitis – Symptoms and Causes